rochonma/mxl/docs/Addressability.md

 <domain-path> = "/" <segment> *( "/" <segment> )
 ```

-The ```domain-path``` part of the URI is required and refers to that on disk *in the context of the media function* of the MXL domain.
+The ```domain-path``` part of the URI is required and refers to the file system path *in the context of the media function* of the MXL domain.
 The domain path may need to be translated by media functions or orchestration layer(s).
 For example, an MXL domain may live on ```/dev/shm/domain1``` on a host but is mapped inside a container to ```/dev/shm/mxl```.
 This translation is outside the scope of the MXL project.